Tapu Fini Raid Overview

 Normal vs Shiny Appearance

-Normal Tapu Fini:
+Normal Tapu Fini

-- Deep blue and purple shell design
+- Deep blue and purple shell colors

-- More vibrant contrast overall
+- More muted overall appearance

 Key Visual Differences